 'Block' was a British amphibious undertaking to destroy the last remnants of the Japanese forces on Ramree island off the Arakan western coastal region of Burma after the landing of Brigadier R. C. Cottrell-Hill’s Indian 71st Brigade of Major General C. E. N. Lomax’s Indian 26th Division in 'Matador' (iii) within the 'Talon' overall plan, which also included 'Sankey', 'Pendant' and 'Mike' (8/22 February 1945).

-‘Block’ was launched from Chittagong and the Naf river, and was preceded by the ‘Matador’ amphibious undertaking which started on 21 January 1945 under cover of the battleship Queen Elizabeth, anti-aircraft cruiser Phoebe, destroyers Rapid and Napier, and sloops Flamingo and Indian Kistna, with air support from the Republic Thunderbolt heavy fighters and North American Mitchell medium bombers of Air Commodore the Earl of Bandon’s No. 224 Group as well as some 85 Consolidated Liberator heavy bombers of Air Commodore F. J. W. Mellersh’s Strategic Air Force.
+'Block' was launched from Chittagong and the Naf river, and was preceded by the 'Matador' amphibious undertaking which started on 21 January 1945 under cover of the battleship Queen Elizabeth, the light anti-aircraft cruiser Phoebe, the destroyers Rapid and Napier, and the sloops Flamingo and Indian Kistna, with air support from the Republic Thunderbolt heavy fighters and North American Mitchell medium bombers of Air Commodore the Earl of Bandon’s No. 224 Group as well as some 85 Consolidated Liberator heavy bombers of Air Commodore F. J. W. Mellersh’s Strategic Air Force.